 Reynolds is also known for his agreeable and good-natured personality, as well as his sense of humor and wit.

 How Can You Tell If You Have an Agreeable Personality Type?

 There are many different ways to determine your personality type, and one of the most popular methods is to take a personality test.

-  In general, people with an agreeable personality tend to be kind, cooperative, and sympathetic towards others.
+In general, people with an Agreeable personality tend to be kind, cooperative, and sympathetic toward others.

 You enjoy working closely with others and feel more comfortable in group settings than in solo activities.

 Getting along well with most people comes easily to you, and you’re typically diplomatic in disagreements or conflict situations.